adamwoolhether/algo/README.md

 ```
 This is 'greedy' because it assumes the first number encountered so far is the greatest.
 #### Largest Subsection Sum
+Write a function that takes an array of numbers, returning the largest sum that can be computed from any "subsection".
+Here, a "subsection" represents a _contiguous subsection_, the numbers are in a row.
+An inefficient approach, calculating every subsection, would take **O(N<sup>2</sup>)**.
+We'll imagine O(N) and the best-imaginable speed.